A full council tax bill is based on two adults over 18 years of age living in a property.

 Armed and visiting forces accommodation

 Conditions apply to each category noted above.
-Please complete the appropriate online application form.
+Please complete the appropriate online application form from the above options.
 If any further information is required in support of your application for a discount we will contact you to advise on the evidence you will need to provide in order to make a decision on your application.

 You must inform us as soon as possible if your bill shows any discounts and there has been a change in your circumstances, which may affect your Council Tax Account.
 If you do not inform us of any changes we may take court action against you.